Stravaiger Poetry

 Still, it tak's pryde o place in folklore

-Mac Áedáin, the man thae cad 'The King'
+Mac Áedáin, the man thae cawed 'The King'

 Thae erectit the stane in his hoanour

-It stauns in the laun o thys ancient man
+It stands in the land o thys ancient man

 An mine ain toon, it luiks doon upoan hir